rayaneghilene/ValeoBOT/README.md

 ## Notes
 - The application is designed to handle large PDF datasets; however, performance depends on system resources.
+- Streamlit buttons trigger an action when clicked, but the state might not update immediately, which can cause the need to click twice.

 ##  Support

-Pleas reach out to rayane.ghilene@ensea.fr for any questions, issues, or feedback :)
+Please reach out to rayane.ghilene@ensea.fr for any questions, issues, or feedback :)